Dym077/Numbers-game/README.md

 ### Accessibility
-- The site has achieved a Lighthouse accessibility score of 100%.
+- The site has achieved a Lighthouse accessibility score of 100% on both desktop and mobile devices.
 ![Lighthouse -desktop](documentation/lighthouse.png)
 ![Lighthouse -mobile](documentation/lighthouse_mobile.png)